serokell/blog-posts/Alex and Happy Part 1/article.md

         else (output :) <$> go
 ```

-Startup GHCi (run `stack ghci`) and let's check whether this works.
+Start GHCi (run `stack ghci`) and let's check whether this works.
 It should result in something like this (slightly prettified for ease of visualization):

 ```haskell
 >>> runAlex "my_identifier" alexMonadScan